 “Ferrovial Together COVID-19” Fund

-The “Ferrovial Together COVID-19” fund will be used to make donations to the Health Administration, hospitals, universities, research & development centers, and NGOs in a series of specific projects.
-These projects will focus on the acquisition of medical supplies and medical equipment and the investigation of pharmacological solutions or vaccines to combat the effects of the pandemic caused by the COVID-19 virus.
-The company will also donate funds to help vulnerable groups or those at risk of exclusion as a result of the current health crisis.
-The awarding of the funds will be done with full transparency, indicating the beneficiary entity and the project.
+The “Ferrovial Together COVID-19” fund was used to make donations to the Health Administration, hospitals, universities, research & development centers, and NGOs in a series of specific projects.
+These projects were focus on the acquisition of medical supplies and medical equipment and the investigation of pharmacological solutions or vaccines to combat the effects of the pandemic caused by the COVID-19 virus.
+The company also donated funds to help vulnerable groups or those at risk of exclusion as a result of the current health crisis.
+The awarding of the funds were done with full transparency, indicating the beneficiary entity and the project.

 If you are interested in declaring the donation in your 2021 tax filing, please find the relevant information below.

 Distribution of the first, second and third tranche of donations

 We have completed the distribution of €8.69 million out of the “Ferrovial Together COVID-19” fund, through organizations fighting the pandemic in the social, healthcare and research dimensions, in Spain, the United Kingdom, the United States, Chile, Peru, Colombia, Poland and Portugal.
 That is the total amount of aid distributed to date, and includes the figures disclosed on 8 and 28 May.

 Spain is the country that has received the largest share of funds to date (€5 million), followed by the United States (€1.33 million) and the United Kingdom (€1 million).
 Other recipients are Peru (€435,000), Colombia (€380,000), Chile (€200,000), Poland (€150,000) and Portugal (€195,000).